ShwetaliKshirsagar/jetwise-airline/user-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.jetwise.airline.user-service' is invalid and this project uses 'com.jetwise.airline.user_service' instead.
+* The original package name 'com.jetwise_airline.user-service' is invalid and this project uses 'com.jetwise_airline.user_service' instead.

 # Getting Started